mbhonsle/pydcmem/docs/DATACLOUDSETUP.md

 ## 📥 Write Path: Streaming Ingestion Setup

-### The Power of Real-Time Memory Updates
+### The Power of Streaming Memory Updates

 PyDCMem harnesses the [Data Cloud Ingestion API](https://developer.salesforce.com/docs/data/data-cloud-int/references/data-cloud-ingestionapi-ref/c360-a-api-get-started.html) to stream memory updates directly into your data lake.
-This creates a seamless flow where conversations become intelligent memories in real-time.
+This creates a seamless flow where conversations become intelligent memories.

 ### Step 1: Create the Ingestion Connector

 1. **Use the PyDCMem Schema**: When setting up your Ingestion API connector, use the [AIUserAttributesSchema.yml](../src/AIUserAttributesSchema.yml) file.
 This creates a connector specifically optimized for memory attributes.

-2. **Configure Data Objects**: Once your connector is ready, navigate to the Data Cloud App and create the corresponding:
+2. **Configure Data Objects**: Once your connector is ready, navigate to the Data Cloud App and create the corresponding Datastream, DataLake and Data Model objects.
-   - **DataStream**: The streaming pipeline for memory data
-   - **DataLake**: The storage layer for your memory objects
-   - **DataModel**: The structured representation of memory attributes

 ### Step 2: Authentication Setup